Lake Ecosystem Research New Zealand

 Centrelines of every segment of New Zealand's network of rivers and stream, derived from the River Environment Classification (REC) database.
 Each reach is associated with a stream order value with can be individually selected.

 Catchment boundaries of all lakes in New Zealand >1 ha identified by their 'FENZ ID' number.
-Catchment vital statistics including catchment area, percentage land-use, discharge to
+Catchment vital statistics including catchment area, percentage land-use, discharge to lake, sediment load and nutrient load to lake.

 Land associated with specific reaches from the River Environment Classification (REC) database.
-Each
+Each subcatchment is associated with a stream order value with can be individually selected.

 Long-term average values for key water quality attributes calculated from regional council monitoring data held by the Ministry for the Environment including Trophic Level Index, Secchi depth, total nitrogen, total phosphorus and chlorophyll a.
 National Objective Framework classifications relating to phosphorus, nitrogen and Chlorophyll a are also included.